< prev index next >

 * <p> The configuration for a {@code StructuredTaskScope} consists of a {@link

-* ThreadFactory} to create threads, an optional name for the purposes of monitoring
+! * ThreadFactory} to create threads, an optional name for the scope, and an optional

-! * {@linkplain Thread##virtual-threads virtual threads}, no name for monitoring and
+! * timeout.
+The name is intended for monitoring and management purposes.

 *